Andrew-Patrick/hello-world/README.md

 # hello-world
-Storing thoughts and ideas along my journey to learning code.
+Sharing thoughts and ideas along my journey to learning code.

+Can never learn too many skills, it's all about diversifying!